PBC48/ECE-3400-Fall-2018/docs/lab2.md

 </figure>

-To integrate both the optical and the acoustic sensors, we first read input from the acoustic sensor from input A0.
-Once we get a hit from the acoustic sensor, we switch to reading input from the IR sensor at input A1.
+To integrate both the optical and the acoustic sensors, we first read input from the acoustic sensor through pin A0.
+Once we get a hit from the acoustic sensor, we switch to reading input from the IR sensor at pin A1.
 Both of these inputs rely on the same FFT function.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/v4Z3QcfFZ4k" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-In order to properly incorporate this, we have but in a 5-part finite state machine.
+In order to properly incorporate this, we have put in a 5-part finite state machine.
 The state starts.
-It then starts to recording audio.
-Once we record audio, we go to process it.
-Once we have processed it, if the input passes threshold (meaning we need to start), we start recording IR.
+It then moves on to recording and running the FFT on the audio.
+Once we record the audio, we go to process it.
+If the bin containing 660Hz passes its intensity threshold (meaning we've detected the tone and we need to start), we start recording IR.
 If not, then we go back to recording audio.
-From here, We continue to record IR.
-If IR surpasses threshold (meaning robot is detected), it writes to the serial monitor and goes back to start.
-Else, it keeps recording.
+From here, we continue to recording and running the FFT on the IR.
+If the IR surpasses its threshold (meaning a robot is detected), it writes to the serial monitor and goes back to the start.
+Else, it keeps recording IR.

 ``` cpp